How Food Listers documents global cuisine and ranks dishes on the map.

 What We Show on the Map

-To create the interactive map, we process the full dataset into both a sidebar dataset and a map tileset.
+To create the interactive map, we process the full dataset into both a

 | Step | Result |